 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-The occupations of the local workers in City of Salisbury will be influenced by factors including:
+The occupations of the local workers in the City of Salisbury will be influenced by factors including:

-- The economic base and employment opportunities available in City of Salisbury;
+- The economic base and employment opportunities available in the City of Salisbury;

 - The age of the workforce;

 - The skill and qualification level required to enter an industry; and

 - The working and social aspirations of the population.